Meet Simone Arvisais-Anhalt

 “She’s one of us.”

 Simone, who’s from Plattsburgh in northern New York, served her Rural Medicine clerkships in her hometown for her third year of medical school.
+Dr. Arvisais-Anhalt is resident in pathology at the University of Texas Southwestern Medical School in Dallas.

 Simone’s preceptor, Steven Heintz, MD, is a Plattsburgh native and “a great role model,” she said.